 Home / Things to do / Enter History

-The hunting palace was built in 1914.
-The Director of the Baltic Oil Base Baron Fon Zonberhad gave it to his daughter and three sons.
-The family took leisure trips to the hunting castle.
+The Inčukalns Hunting palace was bulit in the 1914 when the Director of the Baltic Oil Base Baron Fon Zonberhad gave it to his daughter and three sons as a gift.
+The palace was constructed in Art Nouveau style, its roof resembles a pine cone scales.

 For your convenience